avikaml/MyBot/readme.md

 -- Starting here, each(significant) feature will be worked on in a separate branch --
 6. Logging
 7. !weather {cityname} command that fetches the current weather for a specified city using the OpenWeatherMap API
+8. !avatar @username command that displays the avatar of the specified user

 Planned Features: